bedezign/yii2-desktop/README.md

 	}

 And that is it.
-This would should you a desktop with a single icon (default image).
+This would show you a desktop with a single icon (default image).
 When opened, the iframe would contain whatever your admin UsersController::actionIndex() returns.

+If you have CSRF enabled you'll have to disable it for the desktop event action, as it won't include the token and get blocked:

+	public function beforeAction($action)
+	{
+		if ($action->id == 'desktop-event') this->enableCsrfValidation = false;
+		return parent::beforeAction($action);
+	}

+Note that this does not define icons, so the default one will be included.
+If you want to add custom icons, all you need to do is specify an `'icon' => '<image path>'` in the application creation (or an instance of either an `Icon` or a `GlyphIcon`) and you're golden.